pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 you have activated Pachyderm Enterprise Edition as described in [Deploy Enterprise Edition](../deployment.md).

+When you initially enable access controls, you restrict access to the data stored in Pachyderm repository to the user that you configure, most often to yourself.
+This *initial admin* will have `admin` privileges in the Pachyderm cluster.
+Then, the `admin` user can configure Pachyderm to work with a identity management provider (IdP) of your choice.

+If you want to configure a SAML IdP, such as Okta, you need to create an initial robot admin account by using the `--initial-admin=robot:<user>` flag.

+For OIDC users, appointing the initial admin is unnecessary.

 To enable access controls, complete the following steps:

 1. Verify the status of the Enterprise